mwermelinger/m269-library/README.md

 This will create these subfolders:

 - `lib` contains the M269 Library
+- `examples` contains simple 'apps' that use the library
 - `help` contains the documentation in HTML format
 - `doc` shows the code side by side with the comments
 - `tests` contains the test code.

 ## Usage